luiscoco/Flutter_Installation/README.md

 To remove Flutter commands from PowerShell, remove Flutter to the **PATH** environment variable

 ## 1.7.
-Install Android SDK Command-line Tools
+Install Android SDK Command-line Tools and Android SDK Platform-Tools

 Run Android Studio and select **More Actions/SDK Manager**